Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - complete invitation

-### Channel
+### Greeting session

-A channel is dedicated to the verification of the claimer identity by a specific greeter.
+A greeting session is dedicated to the verification of the claimer identity by a specific greeter.

-A channel is identified by:
+A greeting session is identified by:
 - organization id
 - invitation token
 - greeter id

 Mutable properties:
-- attempts ids: list of attempts
+- greeting attempts ids: list of greeting attempts
-   * Invariant: most recent attempt is active, all the rest is cancelled
+   * Invariant: only the most recent greeting attempt is active, all the rest is cancelled

 Getters:
-- get active attempt
+- get active greeting attempt

 Methods:
-- cancel active attempt (and create a new one)
+- cancel active greeting attempt (and create a new one)

-### Attempt
+### Greeting attempt

-An attempt is the steps followed by the peers of a given channel when trying to establish a secure communication channel.
+A greeting attempt is the steps followed by the peers of a given greeting session when trying to establish a secure communication channel.

-A new type of id called "attempt id" is introduced to identify uniquely a specific attempt in the context of a given organization.
+A new type of id called "greeting attempt id" is introduced to identify uniquely a specific greeting attempt in the context of a given organization.

 Identified by:
 - organization id
-- attempt id
+- greeting attempt id

 Immutable properties:
 - invitation token